 If you want to go sledding while you’re in town, Lake Hope State Park Dam is a popular spot and you can grab a bite to eat or warm up with a hot chocolate at Lake Hope Lodge.

 Admire the Beautiful Icicle Formations

 The icicle formations are absolutely stunning at Hocking Hills.
-Pictured above is devils bathtub at Old Man’s Cave that looks like a hot tub.
+Pictured above is the “Devil’s Bathtub” at Old Man’s Cave which looks like a hot tub.